Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// This gem’s position in the grid array,
+// Position of this gem in the grid array,

 // matches its position in Unity world space